 What usually happens is they attend court and the officer didn’t show up, they got lucky…

 They don’t tell you about the times they lost or didn’t know what to say when they saw the officer.

-Many times people show up to traffic court unprepared:
+Many times people show up to traffic court unprepared because:

 - they don’t understand the system,

-- their only hope is the officer does not attend
+- their only hope is the police officer does not attend

 - they don’t understand the implications of reduced charges

-- they take an uninformed guilty plea offered by the prosecutor.
+- they take the uninformed guilty plea offered by the prosecutor

-If you want to fight your speeding ticket, drivers need to either do their homework about how to fight a speeding ticket or speak to a professional.
+If you want to fight your speeding ticket, drivers need do their homework on how to conduct a trial and learn the legal technicalities or speak to professionals like OTT Legal.

 Appearing in Traffic Court